jason-davey/studio/PLAYBOOK.md

     *   Ensure "Publish changes" in Firebase Remote Config.
 Note fetch intervals.
 - **A/B Test Not Starting/No Data:**
     *   Check activation event.
 Verify Firebase Analytics.
+- **Login/Registration Issues:**
+    *   Ensure Firebase Authentication is enabled in your Firebase project (Email/Password provider).
+    *   Verify `.env.local` Firebase configuration is correct and the dev server was restarted.
 - **Preview Page (`/landing-preview`) Not Showing Correct Content:**
     *   Ensure you clicked "Render A/B Versions for Preview" from Step 4.
 Check URL for `configA` and `configB`.
 The preview page currently only shows Hero section variations by default (other sections are based on a default or static blueprint).
 - **AI Suggestions Not Working:**